pysmo/aimbat-docs/builddir/_sources/docfiles/PickingTravelTimes.txt

 Hit ``SACP2`` and go to the last figure, (d).
 Zoom in to have a better look.
 Zooming in doesn’t always work well; close and reopen the ``SACP2`` window if there are problems.

 Click on the outliers that stray from the main group of stacked seismograms.
 The terminal will output the names of the seismograms that you clicked on, so you can return to the main GUI window and readjust the travel times.
-Note: hitting ``SACP2`` before hitting ``finalize`` will often cause AIMBAT to close, so make sure you have finalized before using SACP2.
+Note: hitting ``SACP2`` before hitting ``Finalize`` will often cause AIMBAT to close, so make sure you have finalized before using SACP2.

 .. image:: pickingTravelTimes-images/SACP2_popup.png